From The BizParentz Foundation

-Once you are accepted into a membership program, even into the Apprentice Program, YOU MAY NOT DO NON-UNION WORK.
+“Global Rule One” SAG is a tight ship.
+The number one rule of union membership, and it is printed on your membership card, is that YOU MAY NOT DO NON-UNION WORK.
 Ever.
 There are no exceptions to this, so make sure that when you join, you are committed to the organization and ready to leave the non-union world behind.

 Kids grow up and do other things!
 There are two ways to leave the union, and they are available for very different purposes:

 Honorary Withdrawal: This is for actors who are no longer seeking work, such as a child actor who is leaving to go to college.
 This is a perfectly acceptable, HONORABLE way to leave the union.
 You will no longer need to pay the base dues, but you will owe them on residuals you receive.
 To do this, you simply write a letter to SAG requesting honorary withdrawal status.
 If you want to re-join at a later date, it’s no problem.